-Get yourself some quality inexpensive wireless earbuds, doesn’t have to be expensive or fancy like the apple ones.
+Get yourself some quality inexpensive wireless earbuds, don’t have to be expensive or fancy like the apple ones.
 Just something good enough to get the job done.

 Another method to empty your thoughts at bedtime is by writing all that occupies your mind down in a journal.
 Just pencil it down and make use of drawings and/or stickers.